 they will cast out demons, they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover."

-On this occasion, Christ was speaking to His eleven hand picked disciples before He returned to heaven.
+Christ was speaking to His eleven hand picked disciples before He returned to heaven.
 In verse 15, Christ told them to preach the gospel to all creation and in verse 20 it says that God confirmed the gospel that they preached with signs and wonders following.

 The question is: What gospel did the disciples preach and what gospel was God confirming with these signs?